 - Soy processing technologies - How to determine the nutritional value of soybean products?; Markus Wiltafsky-Martin, Evonik Industries, Germany

 - Soybean processing - Basics and Problems from Practice; Wolf-Carsten Wohlers, Amandus Kahl, Germany

 - Food Extrusion with Soya-based Materials; Natasa Taseski, Wenger Manufacturing, USA

 - Overall solution approach of soy processing for feed; Michal Kaválek, Farmet, Czeck Republic

 Agronomy, physiology, and agrotechnology

 Chair: Seth Naeve, University of Minnesota, St. Paul, Minnesota, USA

 Soybean is the global cornerstone for vegetable protein and fats, supporting feed and food for a larger and more discerning population.
 Consumers demand an abundant supply of consistently high-quality soybean products.
 This session will focus on environmental impacts on global soybean production and composition.

-- Redefining Soybean Critical Period; Anibal Cerrudo
+- Redefining Soybean Critical Period; Anibal Cerrudo, University of Minnesota, USA

 Using data-driven knowledge for profitable crop management